dockstore/azul/.github/PULL_REQUEST_TEMPLATE/anvilprod-promotion.md

 ### System administrator

 - [ ] Removed unused image tags from [pycharm image on DockerHub](https://hub.docker.com/repository/docker/ucscgi/azul-pycharm/tags) <sub>or this promotion does not alter references to that image</sub>
-- [ ] Removed unused image tags from [elasticsearch image on DockerHub](https://hub.docker.com/repository/docker/ucscgi/azul-elasticsearch/tags) <sub>or this promotion does not alter references to that image</sub>
 - [ ] Removed unused image tags from [bigquery_emulator image on DockerHub](https://hub.docker.com/repository/docker/ucscgi/azul-bigquery-emulator/tags) <sub>or this promotion does not alter references to that image</sub>
 - [ ] PR is assigned to no one